To see the more information about a specific resource, click on the resource’s name and the rest of the information will appear.

 - Lift Disability Network is committed to parting the clouds that obscure the potential of the disability family through a new initiative, Breakaway.
 This family experience is designed to provide the disability family an experience in recreation, relaxation and spiritual renewal.

-- Cost: $375.00 per person.
-This includes motel style accommodations, food, and all activities.
+- Cost: Contact Lift Disability.
+Cost includes motel style accommodations, food, and all activities.
 A limited number of partial scholarships are offered depending upon available funds.
 Lift encourages families to reach out to at least two additional funding sources.

 - Special Touch Summer Get Aways